 • Mark 1:15 — "The time (καιρός) is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."

-• Galatians 4:4 — "But when the fullness of time had come, God sent forth his Son, born of woman, born under the law."
+• Galatians 4:4 — "But when the fullness of time had come, God sent forth His Son, born of woman, born under the law."

 • Ephesians 5:15–16 — "Look carefully then how you walk, not as unwise but as wise, making the best use of the time (ἐξαγοράζεσθε τὸν καιρόν), because the days are evil."